Find out about testicular cancer (one of the most common cancers in young people), the symptoms, how it’s diagnosed and

 You will then have a CT scan to see whether the tumour has spread.

 If your cancer is found at an early stage, then you may not need chemotherapy – the doctors will just keep a regular eye on you.
 However, most young people need a few short courses of chemotherapy.

 If your cancer is more advanced, you might also then need radiotherapy and/or surgery which can stop the cancer returning and kill off any remaining cancer cells.

+Fertility means the ability to have children.
 Treatment for testicular cancer can mean that your fertility could be affected.
 That can be really tough to face.
 However, you will get the chance to store sperm before starting chemotherapy, making it more likely that you could still have a family in the future.
-Your treatment team will be happy to talk to you about this.
+If your fertility hasn’t been mentioned your treatment team will be happy to talk to you about this and answer any questions.
 Find our more in our section on fertility.

 PIF TICK accredited information